Kalash Wall – Pakistan

 What we did

 We started a Kalash Wall Fund and dedicated our annual ‘Evening of Adventure’ at the Royal Geographical Society in March 2017 to the cause.
 With guest speakers, including the legendary writer, actor and traveller Michael Palin, who visited the Kalash during his Himalayan series, we raised over £7000 on the night.
-With further generous donations after the event we met out £9000 target and construction work on a new flood defence wall could begin.
+With further generous donations after the event we met out £9000 target and the construction work on a new flood defence wall could begin.

 The Wild Frontiers Foundation is proud to support communities we visit at a grass-roots level.
 Thank you to everyone that contributed and helped make this happen.